 Compression is also useful between these two stages of a mix.
 It can go anywhere in the signal chain.

 Some mixing engineers prefer to use compression before EQ, while others prefer it after EQ.
 It can be used before or after modulation effects, spectral effects and other processes.

 • How To Order Guitar/Bass Pedals (Ultimate Signal Flow Guide)

 Maintaining A Consistent Level

-Perhaps the most common way to use compression in mixing is to keep a track and a consistent level throughout a project.
+Perhaps the most common way to use compression in mixing is to keep a track at a consistent level throughout a project.
 By reducing the dynamic range of an audio track, the level will stay more consistent throughout.

 We briefly discussed, in the section on Feedback Vs. Feedforward Compressors, what the sidechain of a compressor is.
 It’s the signal that effectively controls the gain reduction element.
-Though the sidechain is most often the input signal (or a slightly processed input signal), it can also be an entirely different signal altogether, which brings up to sidechain compression.
+Though the sidechain is most often the input signal (or a slightly processed input signal), it can also be an entirely different signal altogether, which brings us to sidechain compression.

-What is a sidechain compression?
+What is sidechain compression?
 Sidechain compression is a type of compression where the compressor is acting to compress a track but is controlled by another track.
 As the controlling signal surpasses the set threshold, the compressor attenuates the sidechained signal.